wookoowooko/Template_Jetpack_Compose_CleanArchitecture_MultiModule_MVVM_ROOM_CRUD_Destinations_Dagger_Hilt/README.md

 - **Jetpack Compose**: Utilizes the latest UI toolkit for building native Android apps.
 - **Clean Architecture**: Implements a modular and scalable architecture for better separation of concerns and maintainability.
 - **Multi-Module**: Organizes the project into multiple modules for better code organization and reusability.
-- **MVI (Model-View-Intent)**: Implements the MVI architectural pattern for managing state and user interactions.
+- **MVVM (Model-View-ViewModel)**: Implements the MVVM architectural pattern for managing state and user interactions.
 - **Room**: Integrates Room for type-safe database access and schema management.
 - **CRUD Operations**: Includes basic CRUD (Create, Read, Update, Delete) functionality for managing data.
 - **Destinations**: Implements a destination-based navigation system for navigating between different screens or destinations within the application, enhancing user experience and app navigation.